kitspace-test-repos/Sangaboard/Bootloader/README.md

 The Sangaboard v0.4 and v0.4 works perfectly well with the Ardunio Leonardo bootloader, but it is preferable to have a custom one so the board identifies as what it is.
 This repo allows you to burn the custom bootloader and to have the Sangaboard as a board option in your IDE.

+## Recompiling the boot loader

+**Note: Compiled .hex files in this repository mean you should not need to do this stage.**

+To recompile on Ubuntu all of the LUFA libraries should now be included.
+First install the prerequisite packages:

+    sudo apt-get install binutils gcc-avr avr-libc uisp avrdude flex byacc bison

+Then cd into the src folder for the baord you wish to compile for and run

+    make

 ## Installing the Sangaboard into the Arduino IDE

 The install process is pretty manual.
 It has been tested for version 1.8.5 of the Arduino IDE.